wrightedu/Programmers-Guide-to-the-Galaxy/Getting-Started/linux.md

 #### Windows Subsystem for Linux (WSL)

+Going to set this up on my laptop and do a step by step walkthough of that.

 #### Spinning up a Linux Virtual Machine

 So you've gotten more familiar with Linux, but don't want to wipe your Windows machine and start over just yet.
 At this point, a Virtual Machine, or VM, would be good for you.
 This is essentially, a machine inside of a machine.
 There are many programs that will run virtual machines, but VirtualBox is my personal favorite.
 Go to [this website](https://www.wikihow.com/Install-VirtualBox) and take a look on how to install VirtualBox (link is applicable to Windows as well as Mac).

-Once you have VirtualBox installed, you are now ready to download a VM and get started. (do we want Elementary as an install or Ubuntu to start out with?)
+Once you have VirtualBox installed, you are now ready to download a VM and get started. (**do we want Elementary as an install or Ubuntu to start out with?**)

 ### What if I'm on a Mac?